 - Create an enabling road infrastructure to facilitate trade.
-Efforts to fund some of the road infrastructure projects through Public Private Partnerships is critical. - Partner with National Government in levelling the playing field for MSEs to address competition and unfair trade practices activities among MSEs.
-Collaboration with the Anti-Counterfeit Agency (ACA) and Kenya Revenue Authority (KRA) to sensitize MSEs on issues of counterfeits and dumping of goods is critical.

-c) Financial and Technical Capacity for MSEs
+Efforts to fund some of the road infrastructure projects through Public-Private Partnerships is critical. - Partner with National Government in levelling the playing field for MSEs to address competition and unfair trade practices activities among MSEs c) Financial and Technical Capacity for MSEs

-- Collaborate with relevant training institutions such as Kenya Institute of Business Training and National Industrial Training Authority in knowledge and skills mapping to provide relevant entrepreneurial training and technical training, apprenticeship and certification programmes to MSEs. - Collaborate with national institutions such as Kenya Industrial Research and Development Institute (KIRDI) and Kenya Industrial Property Institute (KIPI) to carry out sensitization to MSEs on innovations and patenting of their products.
-KIRDI and KIPI need to facilitate mechanisms of subsidizing cost of innovation and patenting respectively; Collaborate with financial sector players such as banks, SACCOs and micro finance institutions in targeting MSEs through financial innovations with an opportunity to penetrate and deepen financial services.
+- Collaborate with institutions such as Kenya Institute of Business Training and National Industrial Training Authority including private sector players to provide capacity building to MSEs. - Collaborate with national institutions such as Kenya Industrial Research and Development Institute (KIRDI) and Kenya Industrial Property Institute (KIPI) to carry out sensitization to MSEs on innovation and patenting of their products.
+KIRDI and KIPI need to facilitate mechanisms of subsidizing cost of innovation and patenting respectively.